ineporozhnii/mol_gen_xyz/README.md

-# mol_gen_xyz
-Generate xyz files for random molecules
+# Generate XYZ files for molecules with random atomic coordinates